unstoppabledomains/dev-docs/partner/reference/faq.md

 # Partner API FAQ

-### What happens when the HMAC signature becomes invalid for redirect URI payments?
+### What happens when the HMAC signature becomes invalid for redirect URL payments?

 You would be able to put in an order, but no crypto records would be available to pre-fill during the minting step.